Wise Vs Monzo

 Wise works hard to create a great user experience by publishing comprehensive online guides and by ensuring their customer service team is easy to reach.

 If Monzo wants to retain the loyalty of their existing customers and onboard new customers with ease, they need to improve the customer support aspect of their business.

-Here’s how the scorecard looks: 2 wins for TransferWise, 1 for Monzo, and 4 ties.
+Here’s how the scorecard looks: 2 wins for Wise (was Wise), 1 for Monzo, and 4 ties.

 But now that you have read this, you will know their core functions are quite different.

 Monzo is a fully digital challenger bank whose banking capabilities are stronger.
-So if you’re a UK resident, and are looking for a worthy challenger bank you can’t go wrong with Monzo.
+So if you’re a UK resident, and are looking for a worthy challenger bank without the international extras, Monzo could be a great option.

 So which service is best for you ultimately comes down to your specific needs.